-May 2021 .3 RBB2 Foreword Welcome to our Distribution Future Energy Scenarios (DFES).
+Welcome to our Distribution Future Energy Scenarios (DFES).
 This document summarises the key findings from our forecasts for how electricity generation and consumption may evolve in Central and Southern Scotland over the next 30 years.
-This document is an update to our December 2020 publication - our forecasts haven't changed, but we've now added information to show how they compare against other industry forecasts.
+These forecasts are updates to those we first published in December 2020 and re-published in May 2021, following the publication of the ESO's 2021 FES in July.
 This is one of a suite of documents we have created to explain our forecasts.

-A changing landscape The energy landscape is changing fast as the way our customers generate, consume, and interact with energy evolves.
-To deliver Net Zero carbon targets, a significant proportion of transport and building heating will need to be electrified.
+A changing landscape

+The energy landscape is changing fast as the way our customers generate, use, and interact with energy evolves.
+To tackle the climate emergency and deliver Net Zero carbon targets, a significant proportion of transport and building heating will need to be electrified.
 We are also going to see a further leap in renewable generation capacity as fossil fuel power stations close.
 This new demand and generation will push the distribution network beyond what it is designed for, meaning that our network will need to evolve to enable our customers' Net Zero transition.
 It is important that we understand the likely uptake of this new demand and generation, so we know how best to respond.

 While the overall direction of travel towards Net Zero is clear, there are some areas where detailed action plans are still under development.
 How will local authorities turn their Climate Emergency status into action?
-How will domestic heating decarbonise beyond the UK Government's 2028 Energy White Paper target?
 Which communities will move faster than others?

 Given these uncertainties and the ever changing energy landscape, creating a single forecast risks being misleading.
 Instead we set out four forecast scenarios which cover a range of credible pathways to describe the potential decarbonisation routes which our customers may follow.